-10.2.2 CertificateChoices
+10.2.2.
+CertificateChoices

-The CertificateChoices type gives either a PKCS #6 extended certificate [PKCS#6], an X.509 certificate, a version 1 X.509 attribute certificate (ACv1) [X.509-97], or a version 2 X.509 attribute certificate (ACv2) [X.509-00].
+The CertificateChoices type gives either a PKCS #6 extended certificate [PKCS#6], an X.509 certificate, a version 1 X.509 attribute certificate (ACv1) [X.509-97], a version 2 X.509 attribute certificate (ACv2) [X.509-00], or any other certificate format.
 The PKCS #6 extended certificate is obsolete.
 The PKCS #6 certificate is included for backward compatibility, and PKCS #6 certificates SHOULD NOT be used.
 The ACv1 is also obsolete.
 ACv1 is included for backward compatibility, and ACv1 SHOULD NOT be used.
 The Internet profile of X.509 certificates is specified in the "Internet X.509 Public Key Infrastructure: Certificate and CRL Profile" [PROFILE].
 The Internet profile of ACv2 is specified in the "An Internet Attribute Certificate Profile for Authorization" [ACPROFILE].
+The OtherCertificateFormat alternative is provided to support any other certificate format without further modifications to the CMS.